-We are not a large company and do not have nearly as much expense to keep our doors open and delivering quality, affordable products.
+Being a smaller company also has it's advantages such as we do not have nearly as much expense or overhead to keep our doors open and delivering quality, affordable products.

-Additionally, our direct consumer approach eliminates the retailer and saves you as much as 40% off the top.
+Our direct to you approach eliminates the retailer and saves you as much as 40% off the top.

 Our business is focused on running lean as possible to be able to offer the best products around and the best possible price.